Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Composition and Complexity Invariance

-\item \emph{Stage II: within reachable stones given in-support (epochs $\approx$ 30-90).} $\mathbb{P}[R | A]$ increases from near-chance levels to perfect accuracy as the model learns which subset of the eight support stones is reachable from the query start stone $x_q$ via $k$ hops.
-We note the different chance levels for each hop length.
-For $k \in \{2,4\}$, the reachable set contains three stones, setting chance to $3/8 = 37.5 \%$.
-For $k \in \{3,5\}$, the reachable set contains four stones, and thus chance is $4/8 = 50 \%$.
-These chance levels are reflected in the purple curves, in each subfigure of Figure \ref{fig:composition_phasic_learning}.
-This stage is unique to composition, reflecting the need to identify the reachable stones before disambiguating among them.
+\item \emph{Stage 2: within reachable stones given in-support}. $\mathbb{P}[R | A]$ increases from chance to perfect accuracy as the model identifies the $k$-hop stones reachable from $x_i$.
+We note that chance levels (purple curves in Figure \ref{fig:composition_phasic_learning}) vary by hop length as the number of reachable stones changes per hop length: $3/8 = 37.5 \%$ for $k \in \{2,4\}$, and $4/8 = 50\%$ for $k \in \{3,5\}$.
+Stage 2 is unique to composition, reflecting the need to identify the reachable stones before disambiguating among them.

-\item \emph{Stage III: Exact match given reachable stones.} $\mathbb{P}[C \mid A\cap R]$ reaches near perfect accuracy as the model learns to correctly disambiguate the target among the reachable set for a given $x_q$ and $z_q$. \end{enumerate} Our analysis of composition and the respective stages indicates that the query hop-length has very little effect on the speed of learning.
-This suggests that given all 1-hop support transitions, the model can systematically compose them to solve multi-hop queries, at least for $hl_{query} \in \{2,3,4,5\}$.
+\item \emph{Stage 3: Exact match given reachable stones.} $\mathbb{P}[C \mid A\cap R]$ reaches near perfect accuracy as the model learns to correctly disambiguate the target among the reachable set for a given $x_i$ and $z_i$ and $k$. \end{enumerate} In the composition setting, the query hop length has very little effect on the speed of learning.
+This suggests that given all 1-hop support transitions, the model can compose them to solve multi-hop queries, at least for $hl_{query} \in \{2,3,4,5\}$.

-The sequential nature of the stages supports a \textit{coarse-to-fine} learning hypothesis, where the model first learns a set of coarse solutions (or partial solutions) before learning the fine-grained solutions (understanding the exact target).
-This finding aligns with the recent work studying emergent behavior in neural transformer models (e.g,. \citet{gopalani2024abrupt, nandaProgressMeasuresGrokking2023}).